qchenevier/MBA_memoire/doc/reaction_organization.md

 - creation of on-line platforms that bring efficiency and speed to production and cross-border exchanges [@Hirt2014].

 Some authors are even saying that there is a drive To Demonetization: These days, product development cycles are measured not in months or quarters, but in hours or days.
 The most important achievements of the Internet during the last decade was that it cut the marginal cost of marketing and sales to nearly zero.
 It is possible to promote an online product worldwide for a tiny fraction of what it cost just twenty-five years ago.
 Customer acquisition costs can also be cut to what was once deemed impossible: zero.
 The new information-enabled technologies will power exponential cost drops not just in sales and marketing, but also across every business function [@VanGeest2014].

+For example, specifically for Information Technology, the investment in spending on IT hardware, software, services, telecommunications and staff that could be considered the "infrastructure" of the digital universe and telecommunications will grow by 40% between 2012 and 2020 but the investment per gigabyte (GB) during that same period will drop from \$2.00 to \$0.20 [@Gantz2012].

 Those trends are generalizable to all industries, such as industries with primarily physical products (such as consumer or industrial products), those with mixed digital and physical products (such as consumer electronics, automotive, health care), and those with primarily digital products (such as financial markets, music, software applications).
 To capture the value from digital transformation, firms need to go beyond small applications and toward truly digital enterprises [@Karimi2015].